-Under the direction of Deputy Chief Andrew Mullin, the Waltham Fire Department Training Division initiates, coordinates and supervises the job development of fire fighters commencing with the probationary period and continuing on a daily-basis throughout their career.
+Under the direction of Deputy Chief Brock Rowland, the Waltham Fire Department Training Division initiates, coordinates and supervises the job development of fire fighters commencing with the probationary period and continuing on a daily-basis throughout their career.
 This training includes company-level classes, multi-unit exercises and department-wide certifications.

 Our training classes take place in various locations including the drill tower/drill yard located behind Central Station, the 9-1-1 training room, the Massachusetts Fire Academy (MFA) in Stow, off-site MFA classes and map classes inside each and every Waltham station.